 Loretta Ensor ( 1904 – 1991 )

-Loretta Ensor grew up on the family farm six miles south of Olathe, KS, and she lived there her entire life.
+Loretta Ensor grew up on the family farm six miles south of Olathe, KS, and she lived there from the age of five until well into her 80s.
 She loved farm life and all the work that went with it.
 When Marshall developed a passionate interest in radio in 1916, it was only natural that Loretta would get involved.
 Marshall needed to increase his CW speed, and Loretta willingly accepted the role of practice partner.
-The radio environment at the Ensor farm, along with Loretta’s “smarts” and facility with Morse code, allowed her to earn her amateur radio license in April of 1923, becoming the first woman radio amateur in the midwest.
+The radio environment at the Ensor farm, along with Loretta’s “smarts” and facility with Morse code, allowed her to earn her amateur radio license in April of 1923, becoming one of the first woman radio amateurs in the midwest.
 In those early years, she and Marshall made contacts all over the US and indeed the world.
-A ham in Australia wrote in a letter to Loretta that she was “the first YL to cross the Pacific by radio waves.”
+A ham in Australia wrote in a letter to Loretta that she was “the first YL to cross the Pacific by radio.”

-Marshall Ensor received the 1940 Paley Radio Award to recognize his significant and unselfish contributions to the nation by ‘Teaching Radio by Radio.’
+Marshall Ensor received the 1940 Paley Amateur Radio Award to recognize his significant and unselfish contributions to the nation by ‘Teaching Radio by Radio.’
 Loretta helped to maintain the continuity of lessons, because she filled in and transmitted the lessons whenever Marshall’s duties at the high school kept him away from the farm.
 For this important assistance, Loretta was flown with Marshall to New York City to attend the gala presentation ceremony at the Waldorf-Astoria Hotel Ballroom on June 2, 1941.